chloeehaynes/writing/README.md

 ### More Information
 #### Technical Writing Samples
-These samples were written for Technical Writing at Washington University in St. Louis, receiveing scores of 100%.
+These samples were written for Technical Writing at Washington University in St. Louis, both receiving scores of 100%.